Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What is Rust?

 Rust is caused by fungi that belong to the order Pucciniales.
 There are about 168 rust genera with approximately 7,000 species.
 Why so many?
 Because each fungi species is unique to a specific plant family.
 Which means that the rust that infects my hollyhocks will not infect anything else in my garden.
 It only grows on hollyhocks.
 It will also only infect a certain part of its host.
 So in the case of my hollyhocks, it will only infect the leaves.
-Other species of fungus will infect only the leaves or petioles or stems or fruits.
+Other species of fungus will infect only the leaves or petioles (leaf stems) or the plant stems or fruits.
 No other part of the plant is infected.

 How did it get its name rust?
 Because the spores of the fungi are brown or rust colored.
 The fungi doesn’t just cause rusty patches on plant surfaces, they can also cause cankers, galls or what is known as witches brooms which is when a mass of shoots grows out of a single spot on a tree.
 They look like giant birds nests or brooms, hence their name.